AssassinUKG/PythonPrintSameLine/README.md

 Showcased due to not finding a good working source for this exact problem (print on one line in stdout with no issues)

 You can as you know, you can print(text) to the console in Python3, but this creates a new line or lines just added together (line = line + line).
-I wanted to get the results of certain output from ongoing operations but didn't need to really see the exact info but more an update in progress without filling up the who console window with the results.
+I wanted to get the results of certain output from ongoing operations..
+I didn't need to really see the exact info but more an update in progress without filling up the who console window with the results.
 This was my solutuon.

 #Printing a single line